jiveshs98/Python-Opencv-Sketcher/README.md

 # opencv-sketcher
-A live sketcher built using opencv library and python 3.7
+A live sketcher built using OpenCV.

+You need to install Python version 3.7 and opencv library first.